hot22shot/unraid-user-script/README.md

 # unraid-user-script
-My custom user scripts for my unraid server
+Custom user scripts I used for my unraid server.